 In fact, it is just as easy to bet that a commodity will drop in price as it is betting it will go up in price.
-When calling a broker to place an order to short a market, just them you want to sell (insert commodity, contract month, price, and all other specifications of the order) as an opening position.
-A short position will make money as the price of the commodity declines.
-To close a short position, instruct the broker to buy that same contract, closing and you’re out.
+When calling a broker to place an order to short a market, just tell them you want to sell as an opening position.
+Of course, you will have to insert commodity, contract month, price, and all other specifications of the order.

 When trading futures online, hit the sell button to open a short position.
 When ready to exit the position, hit the buy button.

-Since commodities are highly volatile assets, professional trades often initiate trades or positions from the short side.
-In fact, because human nature drives most people to buy or go long, markets tend to take the stairs up and the elevator down.
-Many markets tend to appreciate in price slowly and methodically, but they tend to go down quickly and furiously.
+Commodities are highly volatile assets.
+For that reason, professional traders often initiate trades or positions from the short side.
+Keep in mind that human nature drives most people to buy or go long.
+So markets tend to take the stairs up and the elevator down.
+In other words, many markets tend to appreciate price slowly and methodically, but they tend to go down quickly and furiously.